 The AI Committee is an internal administrative body under World Bank management established to:

-a) broadly oversee the implementation of the World Bank Policy on Access to Information (the “Policy”);
+(a) broadly oversee the implementation of the World Bank Policy on Access to Information the “AI Policy”);

-- the first and final stage of appeal for those appeals making a public interest case, and for appeals against Bank decisions to exercise its prerogative to restrict.
+- the first and final stage of appeal for those appeals making a public interest case and for appeals against decisions denying access to information based on the Bank’s exercise of its prerogative to restrict.
 The AI Committee's decisions in these cases are final.